hsenot/nemtools/README.md

 The tools in this library are:
 - shp_prep: cleans up an arbitrary shapefile representing a network into stop-to-stop linestrings.
 The overall visual aspect of the network is maintained.
 Unique IDs are assigned to linestrings to maintain link throughout the subsequent conversion to NEM format.
-- gtfs2shp: a tool to translate a GTFS file into a shapefile.
+- gtfs2kml: a tool to translate a GTFS file into a KML file.
-This is essentially a wrapper around the transitfeed kmlwriter.py followed by an ogr2ogr transformation.
+This is a basic wrapper around the transitfeed kmlwriter.py.